cybermohr/azureclicyberlab/README.md

-# azureclisecuitylab
+# azureclicyberlab
-Build a quick security lab with Azure CLI
+Build a quick security lab with Azure CLI and Bash